JamesCPosey/Immersive-DragonFire---Apocrypha/README.md

 ## Installation

- **Requirements
+ **Requirements**

-   -None other than the original game + Dragonborn.
+   - None other than the original game + Dragonborn.
 Future versions may require SKSE

  **Manual Installation**